 Not in the cloud

 I’m trodding a thin line here, but the cloud is not always great or, better, it’s not always a cloud.
-When IT chatterboxes are lecturing the enterprises on the cloud, they often mean SaaS solutions accessible from a browser.
+When IT chatterboxes are lecturing enterprises on the cloud, they often mean SaaS solutions accessible from a browser.
 The thing is you can have an on-premise server (like a private cloud) running your system and access it via a browser too.

 -